Standing approximately 24 inches tall, with a thick coat and alert demeanor, the intelligent German Shepherd dog is instantly recognizable.

 Although he won’t yet be vaccinated, take him in your arms to a variety of places that you will want him to be comfortable with as he grows.

 The pet shop, the bus station, the railway, busy town centers, and dog friendly cafes and bars.
 These are all great places to really flood him with a sea of new faces, sights and sounds.

 Make people coming and going an entirely normal experience for him at this point, and he will be far less cautious as he ages.

 Once he has had his second jabs at around 12 weeks old, you will be able to take him out on foot to all of these same areas to experience them from the ground too.

 Check out these 12 great places to socialize your puppy if you are looking for some ideas.

 This might seem like a lot of effort for a few weeks, but it will be more than worth your while.

-An under socialised German Shepherd won’t make a better guard dog, he will simply have a greater potential to be nervous, miserable and even dangerous.
-A well socialised puppy and adolescent will grow into a friendly, safe and fun pet and canine citizen.
+An under-socialized dog won’t make a better guard dog, he simply has a greater potential to be nervous, miserable and even dangerous.
+A well-socialized puppy and adolescent will grow into a friendly pet and a safe canine citizen.